allegravia/R-ecology/09-exercise-ggplot.md

 library(graphics)
 ```

-*Note that to load packages we use sometime `require` and sometime `load`.
+*Note that to load packages we use both `require` and `load`.
 The two options are pretty much equivalent, however require is used inside functions, as it outputs a warning and continues if the package is not found, whereas library will throw an error.*

-Beside `ggplt2` there are othre required packages:
+Beside `ggplt2` there are other required packages:

 - [rworldmap](https://cran.r-project.org/web/packages/rworldmap/index.html)
 - [rworldextra](https://cran.r-project.org/web/packages/rworldmap/index.html)
 - [scales](https://cran.r-project.org/web/packages/scales/index.html)

-Take some time to chek the functions of these packages, when ready let's start by loading the file in the workspace using `read.table`.
+Take some time to check the functions of these packages.
+When ready load the data file in the workspace using `read.table`.

 ```
 d <- read.table("nations_capitols.txt", header=T,sep="\t")